Skip to content

 This page lists every custom component available in MDX pages.
 Components marked Global work in any .mdx file without an import.
 Components marked Import required need an explicit import statement at the top of your file.

-These are injected for all MDX pages via pages/_app.tsx.
+These are injected for all MDX pages via the Vite auto-import plugin configuration (no manual imports needed in .mdx files).

 Use for navigation grids linking to other pages.